Thursday, 30 March 2017

 During this time, Jenny attended a conference in South Africa.
-Her work group was looking at how SIM was engaging in the challenge of the HIV/AIDS pandemic.
+Her work group was looking at how SIM was engaging in the challenge of the HIV and AIDS pandemic.

-“I got fired up to offer to do something about HIV and AIDS… I offered to go back [to Burkina Faso] and start something.
+“I got fired up to offer to do something about HIV and AIDS… I offered to go back [to West Africa] and start something.
 The SIM-affiliated church had caught the same vision at that time and so we collaborated.”

-This was the beginning of Jenny’s eight years of working on developing the ‘HOPE for AIDS’ program in Burkina Faso.
+This was the beginning of Jenny’s eight years of working on developing the ‘HOPE for AIDS’ program in West Africa.
 During this time, Jenny was also able to teach some classes for women at a local Bible school and act as Deputy Director and Interim Director.

-It was a difficult decision for Jenny to leave Burkina Faso.
+It was a difficult decision for Jenny to leave West Africa.
 The HOPE for AIDS project was heading in a good direction and it seemed that there were still many things to do.
 However, Jenny did return home to Australia in 2009.
 She felt that it was the right decision to work with the home staff at the SIM Sydney office.